kablamo/mvp.kablamo.org/page/cpan/exceptions/index.markdown

 Try::Catch is another attempt to improve on Try::Tiny.
 My benchmarks showed this module is  8.4 times slower than `eval`.
 This is also a new module (2017).
 The syntax matches try/catch/finally in other languages better than Try::Tiny.
-But its not as fast as Syntax::Keyword::Try and requires a semicolon at the end.
+But it's not as fast as Syntax::Keyword::Try and requires a semicolon at the end.

 #### TryCatch